-- -The Report on Pre-investigation Result shall be handed over to the working unit handling dossiers filing.
-The working unit will then assess the completeness of the Report within the maximum period of 14 (fourteen) days since the Report is accepted. - -Should the Report deemed as complete, the working unit handling dossiers filing shall convey the Report concisely in the Commission Meeting.

-- In the event that the Report on Pre-investigation Result is deemed not yet complete and clear, it must be returned to the working unit handling Pre-Investigations.
-The return shall be enclosed with reasons and suggestions for improvement. - The working unit handling pre-investigations must make corrections by no later than 14 (fourteen) days and may be extended for maximum of 14 (fourteen) days.
-The extension of the period shall be conducted by the Head who handles law enforcement. - In the event that following the extension, the Report on Pre-investigation Result still does not meet the requirements, then the case handling process shall be stopped and shall be recorded in the Pre-investigation Cessation List.
-The case handling process stopped may be proceeded again if new evidence is found. - The working unit handling Pre-Investigations shall notify the Complainant and Reported Party within a period of 14 (fourteen) days following its recording in the Pre-investigation Cessation List.
+- -The Report on investigation Result shall be handed over to the working unit handling dossiers filing. - The work unit handling the Filing shall assess whether or not the Investigation report is appropriate within a maximum period of 30 (thirty) days from the date of handover of the Investigation report along with the attachment of evidence from the work unit handling the Investigation. - Should the Report deemed as complete, the working unit handling dossiers filing shall convey the Report concisely in the Commission Meeting. - In the event that the Report on investigation Result is deemed not yet complete and clear, it must be returned to the working unit handling Investigations.
+The return shall be enclosed with instructions for improvement. - The work unit handling the Investigation must rectify the Investigation report within a maximum period of 30 (thirty) days from the date of handover of the return of the Investigation report. - The period as mentioned may be extended based on the decision of the head of the work unit in charge of law enforcement for a maximum of 14 (fourteen) days. - In the event that following the extension, the Report on investigation Result still does not meet the requirements, then the case handling process shall be stopped and shall be recorded in the investigation Cessation List.